bradwindy/reminderplus/README.md

 ## License

-Copyright (C) Bradley Windybank - All Rights Reserved \n Unauthorized copying of this file, via any medium is strictly prohibited\n Proprietary and confidential\n
-Written by Bradley Windybank <trykryda@gmail.com>, March 2019\n
+Copyright (C) Bradley Windybank - All Rights Reserved .Unauthorized copying of this file, via any medium is strictly prohibited.
+This code is Proprietary and confidential.
+Written by Bradley Windybank <trykryda@gmail.com>, 2019.

 ## Acknowledgments